Get-Tony/Ark/README.md

 Subcommands:

-- `host-groups`: Display all groups a host is a member of.
+- `host-groups`: List all groups a host is a member of.
-  - `target_project`: The target project containing the inventory.
+  - `project_name`: The project containing the inventory.
-  - `target_host`: The target host to display the groups for.
+  - `inventory_name`: The host to display the groups for.
-- `list-members`: Display all hosts in a group or all groups and their members if no group is specified.
+- `list-hosts`: List all hosts in a group or all groups and their members if no group is specified.
-  - `target_project`: The target project containing the inventory.
+  - `project_name`: The target project containing the inventory.
-  - `target_group` (optional): The target group to display the members for.
+  - `group_name` (optional): The target group to display the members for.
 - `check-dns`: Check if all hosts in the inventory have a valid DNS entry.
-  - `target_project`: The target project containing the inventory.
+  - `project_name`: The target project containing the inventory.
-  - `--dns-servers`: DNS servers to use for checking (default: None).
+  - `--dns-server`: DNS server to use for checking (default: None). **Can be specified multiple times**
   - `--timeout`: Timeout for DNS query (default: 5).
   - `--outfile`: Output file to save results (default: None).